Spirals and heteroclinic cycles in a spatially extended Rock-Paper-Scissors model of cyclic dominance: Analysis of traveling waves

-We observe from the numerical results that the heteroclinic bifurcation in Fig.~\ref{fig:pspace} shows three different behaviors, overlying the green, red and blue curves in different parameter regimes, and corresponding to the three long-$\Lambda$ TW profiles discussed earlier.
-Before discussing these further, we first note that heteroclinic bifurcations cannot occur in the interiors of regions 2 or 3.
-In region 2, a large-$\Lambda$ TW profile would require $l>\frac{\Lambda}{3}$, which cannot occur.
-In region 3, the expanding eigenvalues are complex.
+We observe from the numerical results that the heteroclinic bifurcation in Fig.~\ref{fig:pspace} shows three different behaviors, overlying the green, red and blue curves in different parameter regimes, corresponding to the three large-$\Lambda$ TW profiles discussed earlier.
+Note that heteroclinic bifurcations cannot occur in the interiors of regions 2 or~3.
+In region~2, a large-$\Lambda$ TW profile would require $l>\frac{\Lambda}{3}$, which cannot occur.
+In region~3, the expanding eigenvalues are complex.
 In the large~$\Lambda$ limit, complex eigenvalues are excluded: the invariance of the subspace $\{a=u=0\}$ means that $a$ cannot change sign along trajectories.

-When $\zeta>\frac{\sigma}{2}=1.6$, the heteroclinic bifurcation occurs on the blue curve, at which point the negative contracting and leading expanding eigenvalues are equal in magnitude, and the TW has an unkinked profile, as in Fig.~\ref{fig:TW}(e).
+When $\zeta>\frac{\sigma}{2}=1.6$, the heteroclinic bifurcation occurs on the blue curve, along which the negative contracting and leading expanding eigenvalues are equal in magnitude, and the TW has an unkinked profile (Fig.~\ref{fig:TW}(e)).
 This is a heteroclinic resonance bifurcation~\cite{Scheel1992}.
-For $0.4<\zeta<\frac{\sigma}{2}=1.6$, the heteroclinic bifurcation occurs on the red curve, at which point the expanding eigenvalues switch from complex to real (a variant of a Belyakov--Devaney bifurcation~\cite{Champneys1998}), and the TW has a kinked profile.
+For $0.4<\zeta<\frac{\sigma}{2}=1.6$, the heteroclinic bifurcation occurs on the red curve, along which the expanding eigenvalues switch from complex to real (a variant of a Belyakov--Devaney bifurcation~\cite{Champneys1998}), and the TW has a kinked profile.
 For $0<\zeta<0.4$, the periodic orbit undergoes a saddle-node bifurcation before the heteroclinic bifurcation; the fold can be seen in the curve for $\zeta=0.2$ in Fig.~\ref{fig:per_orbs}.
-In this range of~$\zeta$, the heteroclinic bifurcation coincides with an orbit flip bifurcation~\cite{Homburg2000}, indicated in green in Fig.~\ref{fig:pspace}.
+Here, the heteroclinic bifurcation coincides with an orbit flip bifurcation~\cite{Homburg2000}, indicated in green in Fig.~\ref{fig:pspace}.
 The TW has a kinked profile, as in Fig.~\ref{fig:TW}(d).
-The location of the orbit flip is computed by solving a boundary value problem in the four-dimensional invariant subspace $\{c=w=0\}$ which requires that the heteroclinic solution is tangent to the $\lambda_e^{++}$ eigenvector.
+The location of the orbit flip is computed by solving a boundary value problem in the four-dimensional invariant subspace $\{c=w=0\}$ that requires that the heteroclinic solutions is tangent to the $\lambda_e^{++}$ eigenvector.